Pintouch/jenkins-box/README.md

 - [Chef][] through [Chef-Solo][] + [Berkshelf][]
 - *nix based Operating Systems (Linux, Ubuntu, Mac OSX, etc...)
 - Not tested on Windows.
 You should at least ensure [GNU sed][] is installed.

+## Contributing

+1. Fork it.
+2. Make your feature addition or bug fix and create your feature branch.
+3. Update the [Change Log][].
+3. Add specs/tests for it.
+This is important so I don't break it in a future version unintentionally.
+4. Commit, create a new Pull Request.
+5. Check that your pull request passes the [build][travis pull requests].

 ## License